choria-io/website/docs/content/configuration/choria_server/_index.md

   * You must be on a very recent version of Puppet Agent 5.0
   * Compound Filters used in discovery - those with _-S_ - do not work today, the server logs a error message.
 However you can use them in action policy rules without a problem.
 Planned before GA.
-  * To use a agent with this daemon you have to repackage it using the latest _mco plugin package_.
+  * To use an agent with this daemon you have to repackage it using the latest _mco plugin package_.
 This ensures that the Ruby language DDL files are translated into portable JSON
   * Agents like the ones that load Puppet - service, package, puppet - are a bit slower by around 1 second per invocation due to _require "puppet"_ being very slow.
   * If you rely on registration in the *mcollectived* you will need to migrate that to our newer format which is much more flexible and scalable (but not yet documented)
   * It is available for Debian 9, Ubuntu LTS, Enterprise Linux 5-7 from the Choria Package Repositories.
 No Windows support yet.